davejesch/wp-qore/README.md

 ## Installation

-1. Download this repository as a zip file and extract it.
-2. Copy the `wp-qore` directory into your `wp-content/plugins` directory
-3. Navigate to the *Plugins* dashboard page
-4. Locate the *WP Qore* plugin
-5. Click on *Activate*

 This will activate the WP Qore WordPress Plugin.

+1. Upload `wp-qore` to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Adjust options within 'WP Qore' admin menu

 Once activated, please update your options via the WP Qore menu located within the left side of the wp-admin.

 ## License